cmorganl/MICB405-Metagenomics/Evaluation.md

 Necessary citations include:
 1. Each software used
 2. Data papers

-Bonus 1: Meta-analysis of metagenome assembly and/or binning
+3. Bonus a) Meta-analysis of metagenome assembly and/or binning

-Bonus 2: Pre-prints from any server you like!
+4. Bonus b) Pre-prints from any server you like!

 ### This strucure is should serve as a scaffold for your Group.
 How you expand on it will depend on the interests and analyses of your Group!